-Transformation in societies is needed to adapt to climate change and manage the risk it brings, like extreme heat, wildfires, sea-level rise, and flooding.
-However, the scope or extent of these societal changes will depend on what they prioritise and value.
+Societies must transform to adapt to climate change and manage the risks it brings, such as extreme heat, wildfires, sea-level rise, and flooding.
+However, the scope or extent of these societal changes will depend on what societies prioritise and value.

-A study by Mach and Siders, published in the Science Magazine, reconceptualise what strategic managed retreat is by contrasting it with past practice.
-The researchers posit that when implemented, strategic management retreat can help societies effectively adapt to climate change because it is equitable and considers the values and cultures of affected communities.
+A study by Mach and Siders, published in Science Magazine, reconceptualises strategic management retreat by contrasting it with past practice.
+The researchers posit that when implemented, strategic management retreats can help societies effectively adapt to climate change because it is equitable and considers the values and cultures of affected communities.

-Reframing managed retreat involves reframing questions that are often asked about the retreat and, by doing so, uncovers the many concerns that have not been fully addressed.
+Reframing a managed retreat involves reframing questions that are often asked about it.
+This uncovers the many concerns that have not been fully addressed.

 Unmanaged retreat occurs when there are no options left but to leave the place.